microsoft/verona/docs/explore.md

   - Can treat memory directly as bits and bytes
   - Little or no abstraction on the hardware

-To implement many low-level systems (for instance, a memory manager), you need raw access.
+To implement a low-level system of various kinds (for example, a memory manager), you need raw access.
 In some sense, the memory manager is producing an abstraction on the machine that high-level services can consume.
 Guaranteeing safety through a type system for programmers with raw access has not been achieved.